cregnec/cregnec.github.io/_posts/2014-05-28-sstic-2014-challenge-solution.markdown

 Can we read the secret memory area with *print*?
 -------------------------------------------------

 Intuitively, this approach appeared the easiest way to retrieve the secret memory area.
 But unfortunately it could display all memory except the secret area.
 In fact , the following code in kernel prevented all *print* on the secret memory area and displayed an error message *[ERROR] print unallowed memory*.
 This approach was not feasible.
+The kernel checked for each address if it was outside the secret memory (< 0xf000 or > 0xfc00), as shown in line 16, 19 and 20.
+If the asked address was in the secret area, print operation would be stopped.
-{% highlight asm %}
+{% highlight asm linenos %}
+...
 // print, read memory
 0xE6: r14 = r0 & r0   //r14=0xfe86
 0xE8: mov h13 0xFC